moews/moews.github.io/_posts/2017-03-25-supervision.md

 I'm also open to joint supervisions with other schools at the University of Edinburgh.

-Potential PhD and master's students interested in working within one of these areas, or on a related topic in line with my broader research programme, are welcome to send me an email with their CV and, for PhD students, a research plan.
-Please also indicate whether you are self-funded or not.
+Potential PhD and master’s students interested in working within one of these areas, or on a broadly related topic, are welcome to send me an email with their CV and, for PhD students, a research plan.

 <br>